-During 2013, influent TVOC concentrations in the treatment system wells were all below the capture goal of 50 $\mu$ g/L (Figure 3.2.7-4).
+During 2014, influent TVOC concentrations in the treatment system wells were generally below the capture goal of 50 μ g/L. Two exceptions to this were that well UVB-2 had a TVOC concentration of 262 μ g/L in April which was due to a detection of 260 μ g/L of toluene.
+This was the result of sample contamination.
+The next sampling event in July showed toluene at less than 1 μ g/L. Well UVB-5 had a TVOC concentration of 51 μ g/L in January (Figure 3.2.7-4).
 The corresponding effluent well concentrations are shown on Figure 3.2.7-5.
-UVB-1, UVB-2 and UVB-7 remained in standby mode for 2013.
-There was some downtime for individual wells in 2013 due to electrical repairs and flow meter repairs.

-The removal efficiencies for the air strippers in the extraction wells for 2013 are shown in Table F-23.
+UVB-1, UVB-2 and UVB-7 remained in standby mode for 2014.
+The removal efficiencies for the air strippers in the extraction wells for 2014 are shown in Table F-23.

 Calculations were performed to determine the VOC mass removed from the aquifer by the remediation wells during the year.
 The average estimated flow rates for each monthly monitoring period were used, in combination with the influent and effluent TVOC concentrations.
 Table F-24 summarizes these data.
-During 2013, flow averaged approximately 52 gpm per well for the four operating wells until shut down in May.
+During 2014, flow averaged approximately 49 gpm per well for the four operating wells until shut down on October 31.
 Figure 3.2.7-6 plots the total pounds of VOCs removed by the treatment system vs. time.
-During 2013, one and a half pounds of VOCs were removed from the aquifer, with a total of 1,061 pounds of VOCs removed since 1999.
+During 2014, approximately two pounds of VOCs were removed from the aquifer, with a total of 1,064 pounds of VOCs removed since 1999.